lirmm/waves-core/docs/user_doc/service/submissions.rst

 Submission ExitCode
 ===================

-WAVES defines automatically the two exit codes "0" for normal process exit code, "1" for process error.
+WAVES-core defines automatically the two exit codes "0" for normal process exit code, "1" for process error.

 This is used in job run processing to declare a job as eventually successful or not

-WAVEs allow you to define more exit codes as needed by your script.
+WAVES-core allows you to define more exit codes as needed by your script.

 Here you can define: